-Restore the site to its original condition.
-Replace topsoil, seed, and place mulch.
+Restore the site to its original condition replacing topsoil and seeding.
 Use seed as specified in the plans, if no seed is specified use Class II seed mixture as specified in Section 251.02, "Equipment", 251.03, "Materials", and 251.04, "Construction Requirements".